Professional Standards Framework

 All applications are considered by reviewers in relation to the UKPSF Dimensions and the Descriptor criteria for the relevant category.
 The process is that judgements made by the panel are recorded on the appropriate reviewer forms for the category, along with any feedback to applicants, and applicants are then notified of the decisions by the PSF team.

-Can I become a mentor and/or a reviewer?
+Can I become a Mentor and/or a Reviewer?

 Yes please!
 We are always keen to welcome colleagues who have Fellowship (of any category) into our mentor and/or reviewer pool.

+You will require two Referees to support your application and these are to be submitted along with your application.
 Referees should be in a position to offer a review of your experience, the activities and achievements you discuss in your application, and be able to comment on your most recent roles and responsibilities.